Ri05/TechWorks-ML-Model/README.md

 The results from our analysis suggest that **Bagging** is the most effective approach for predicting salaries in this dataset.
 By leveraging the strengths of multiple models through ensemble learning, we were able to achieve a higher R² value compared to other individual models.
 This highlights the importance of using ensemble methods when dealing with complex datasets where single models may not capture all nuances.

-For detailed implementation and results, please refer to the Jupyter Notebook available at [this link](https://github.com/Ri05/TechWorks-ML-Model/blob/main/Project_1_ML.ipynb).
+For detailed implementation and results, please refer to the Jupyter Notebook available at [Project_1_ML.ipynb](https://github.com/Ri05/TechWorks-ML-Model/blob/main/Project_1_ML.ipynb).